 Tax Audit Lawyers in Waterford

-If you experience an audit in Waterford, Connecticut, and believe that you have properly reported all of your income on your tax filings, it will probably go fine.
+If you experience an audit in Waterford, Michigan, and believe that you have properly reported all of your income on your tax filings, it will probably go fine.
 And if there is anything wrong with your filings, it was likely the result of an honest mistake, and auditors are generally sensitive to this fact.
-In such cases, the penalty is normally light.
+In such cases, the penalty is typically light.
 It will probably be little more than a requirement that you pay back taxes and interest.

 However, if the situation is more complicated, you may need to hire a Waterford, Michigan tax attorney.
 A tax attorney can help you through your audit, and make sure it goes as smoothly as possible.